 There is no simple answer to how much conveyancing in South London will cost.
 Each transaction is unique and will depend on a number of factors, such as the value of the property involved.
-A South London conveyancing transaction will include solicitors' and Land Registry fees and costs for a surveyor and Stamp Duty Land Tax** for a buyer.
+A South London conveyancing transaction will include solicitors' and Land Registry fees and costs for a surveyor and Stamp Duty Land Tax*** for a buyer.
 The final bill will also include fees for searches and bank transfers.
-For an idea of conveyancing costs, check out our guide to average conveyancing fees in 2020.
+For an idea of conveyancing costs, check out our guide to average conveyancing fees.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 What types of property are available in South London?

 Wandsworth is a blend of period property - mostly Victorian and Edwardian detached, semis and terraces - former local authority homes and newbuild apartment blocks.
 The former Battersea Power Station is at the centre of the riverside development with thousands of new homes created on the iconic site.